abedra/security_traits/README.md

 ## For JVM Based Projects

 Simply create a new test file and follow the examples below.
-Please be aware that the traits will execute live HTTP requests.
+Please be aware the traits will execute live HTTP requests.
 A network connection that has access to the destination url is required.

 ## Traits